enriquepablo/syntreenet/README.rst

 **Processing an activation produced by a fact matching a condition** If a fact matches a condition, there will be an assignment of variables in the condition to syntagms in the fact.
-If the condition is the only one the rule has, its consecuences will be added as activations, with any variable replaced according to the assignment; all variables must be taken care of in the assignment, i.e., any variable in the consecuences must happen in the conditions.
-If the rule has more conditions, we create a new rule, substituting the variables in the assignment in all remaining conditions and consecuences (in this case there may be remaining variables - not all conditions must contain all variables), and add it to the rule tree.
+If the condition is the only one the rule has, its consecuences will be added as activations, with any variables in them replaced according to the assignment; all variables must be taken care of in the assignment, i.e., any variable in the consecuences must happen in the conditions.
+If the rule has more conditions, we create a new rule copy of it, with one condition less (the matched one), substituting the variables in the assignment in all remaining conditions and consecuences (in this case there may be remaining variables - not all conditions must contain all variables), and add it to the rule tree.

 Experimental results
 --------------------

-I have run a few very limited experiments with the benchmarking scripts in the scripts subpackage, which test both CLIPS_ and syntreenet_ with the animal ontology sketched above and adds a number of facts with the form "animal234 isa animal", "mammal21 isa mammal", etc. A few notes about these experiments:
+I have run a few very limited experiments with the benchmarking scripts in the syntreenet.scripts_ subpackage, which test both CLIPS_ and syntreenet_ with the animal ontology sketched above and adds a number of facts with the form "animal234 isa animal", "mammal21 isa mammal", etc. A few notes about these
+experiments:

  * I have not extracted any statistics for lack of data points; these results are not meant as evidence, but as suggestive.